 Refuse to accept the new terms, stay in the new employment try and bring a claim for unfair dismissal in respect of the old employment if the employee has worked there long enough (and qualifies )because this amounts to a dismissal under unfair dismissal law though for the employee to succeed, the dismissal must be unfair or the employer must act unreasonably in treating that reason as a reason for dismissal.

-So will the employee who refuses succeed?
-Employers frequently rely on two reason why such dismissals are justified, either redundancy or some other substantial reason justifying dismissal which is the reason often cited in business reorganisations.
+So will the employee who refuses to succeed?
+Employers frequently rely on two reasons why such dismissals are justified, either redundancy or some other substantial reason justifying dismissal which is the reason often cited in business reorganisations.

-As for a redundancy if the workplace has not ( and is not expected to) close, or the job has not ( nor is expected to) disappear so that the employer still needs the same number of employees as it did before it may not in fact be a redundancy situation.
-The employer may well be advised to plead redundancy as a second line of defence but if it does so and the tribunal agrees the employee may win on redundancy if nothing else.
+As for redundancy if the workplace has not ( and is not expected to) close, or the job has not ( nor is expected to) disappear so that the employer still needs the same number of employees as it did before it may not, in fact, be a redundancy situation.
+The employer may well be advised to plead redundancy as the second line of defence but if it does so and the tribunal agrees the employee may win on redundancy if nothing else.

 Business reorganisation is normally cited by employers as the substantial reason justifying the dismissal of an employee refusing to accept the varied terms.
 In Ellis v Brighton Co-operative in 1976 a reorganisation which was necessary to avoid the business coming to a standstill was held to justify the dismissal.
 Everything depends on the circumstances as to whether it can be justified and the tribunal would have to consider whether the employer had demonstrated enough of a reason.
 It is likely that a tribunal would regard survival of the organisation or business as a good reason if the employer’s procedure was fair but lesser reasons can suffice.
 An important caveat is that the employer must offer evidence in support of his reasons and a mere statement made by the employer may not be enough.
 The employer may need to show why timing is crucial and that there is no better alternative open to the employer eg redundancies.